SHANMUKH-CH/covert-communication-on-filecoin-slate/Readme.md

 - <https://slate.host/>
 - Get API key from the slate.host after creating the account.
-- Replace the API key in major_sender.py & get_details.py on lines 71 & 7 respectively.
+- Replace the API key in sender.py & get_details.py on lines 64 & 6 respectively.
-- Replace the collection ID in major_sender.py on line 65.

 ## Run the sender code